-Pursuant to Policy 5102, the lockers, locks and desks assigned to you belong to the district.
-District property and may be made available for student use.
+Pursuant to Policy 5102, lockers are District property and may be made available for student use.
 Lockers are assigned to students on a temporary basis, and District administration may revoke a student's locker assignment at any time.
 The District retains ownership of lockers notwithstanding student use.